 Cooperation necessary

-- These are four countries that will utilize each other's expertise.
+- There are four countries that will utilize each other's expertise.
 And if the countries are willing to allocate the necessary resources towards 2050, I also believe that the technology will develop, says the climate minister.

 Ritzau